-(ABC) transporter homolog, was recently solved.
+Our results have some interesting implications for the classified Pfam-A families annotated as transporters, symporters and channels.
+First, there is a preference for 12 TM-helices among these families.
+As there is no 12-TM transporter protein structure available, we do not know exactly why a 12 TM-helix bundle is preferred for transport.[AUTHOR: OK as edited?]
+The structure of MsbA from Escherichia coli [22], an ATP-binding cassette (ABC) transporter homolog, was recently solved.
 It contains 12 TM-helices in a homodimer of two 6-TM-helical bundles, which form a central chamber to translocate substrates.
-However, it is unlikely that polytopic membrane domains in the 12-TM Pfam-A families have a structure like that of ABC transporters; as there is no obvious sequence similarity within the sequence containing the 12 TM-helices, it is unlikely to form two 6-TM-helical bundles.
+However, it is unlikely that polytopic membrane domains in the 12-TM Pfam-A families have a structure like that of ABC transporters; as there is no obvious sequence similarity within the sequence containing the 12 TM-helices, it is unlikely to form two 6-TM-helical bundles [AUTHOR: OK as edited?].
 By looking at structures of other transport proteins, including the potassium channel [23], the mechanosensitive ion channel [24], the aquaporin water channel [25], and the glycerol facilitator channel [26], it is apparent that 7-10 TM-helices are needed to form a tunnel and transport molecules.
 This means that proteins with a small number of TM-helices must oligomerize to form a proper tunnel to translocate molecules through the membrane.
-In addition, families of these proteins tend to have GxxxG and GxxxxxxG instead of related motifs that have one or both glycines changed to alanine or serine.
+[AUTHOR: OK?]
+In addition, families of these proteins tend to have GxxxG and GxxxxxG instead of related motifs that have one or both glycines changed to alanine or serine.
 While this preference is interesting, we do not know its origin.
-Perhaps it reflects especially tight packing among helices in transporters, permitting the $C\alpha$ -H...O hydrogen bonding that has been discussed [14].
+Perhaps it reflects especially tight packing among helices in transporters, permitting the C α -H...O hydrogen bonding that has been discussed [14].